-Adults either need a car themselves, which hardly anyone can afford, or they hope to get a ride on a tractor, motorcycle or truck.
+Adults either need a car themselves, which hardly anyone can afford, or a bycicle, alternativly a long march on the own feet.
+Perhaps on the way there is a hope to get a ride on a tractor, motorcycle or a truck.

-For this you need a central location in a village, for example an open field or a schoolyard, a tent, better a room in a building or even a minibus converted into a practice, a mobile clinic.
+For a medical camp you need a central location in a village, for example an open field or a schoolyard, a tent, better a room in a building or even a minibus converted into a practice, a mobile clinic.